The Practitioner Difference

 get backwards.

 Most solopreneurs are solving the wrong problem in the wrong order.
 They reach for a tool — or a stack of tools — before they've documented what they actually do.
-Then they wonder why nothing sticks, why the automation breaks, why clients still ask the same questions they always asked.
+Then they wonder why nothing sticks, why the automation breaks, why clients still ask the same questions.

 • 01